 An integer value indicating the offset, in characters, from the beginning of the node's contents to the last character of the contents referred to by the range object.
 This value must be less than the length of the node indicated in

-AbstractRange interface offers no methods.
+AbstractRange interface does provide any methods.

 All ranges of content within a